eurekaclinical/eurekaclinical-parent/README.md

 ## Version history

 ### Version 3
-Switch from the tomcat7-maven-plugin to cargo-maven2-plugin for running Eureka!
+We switched from the tomcat7-maven-plugin to cargo-maven2-plugin for running Eureka!
 Clinical microservices in an embedded tomcat.
 See below for details on how to configure it in your maven projects.

+We also changed the default setting of the Nexus release plugin's `autoReleaseAfterClose` property to `false`.
+This causes the Maven release plugin to publish an artifact to Maven Central's staging repository, where it can be inspected prior to release.
+Actually releasing an artifact now requires an extra step.

 ### Version 2
 Updates artifact versions.